Zipcoder/reveal-slides.tcus/md/persistance-intro-jdbc.md

 -

-PreparedStament is a subclass of Statement
+PreparedStatement is a subclass of Statement

 -